joglr/gubb/README.md

 #### [With ESM](example/esm) (recommended)

-If you use the [`esm`](https://www.npmjs.com/package/esm) package or node version 12 or later, you can import the named exports of gubb like so:
+Import the named exports of gubb like so:

 ```javascript
 import { test, assert } from 'gubb';